Maintaining Leiden Communities in Large Dynamic Graphs: Related Work

 \section{Related Work}

 In this section, we first review the existing works of CD for both static and dynamic graphs.
 We simply classify these works as modularity and other metrics-based CD methods.

 $\bullet$ \textbf{Modularity-based CD.} Modularity-based CD methods aim to partition a graph such that communities exhibit high internal connectivity relative to a null model.
-Among these methods, Louvain \cite{blondel2008fast} is the most popular one due to its high efficiency and scalability as shown in some comparative analyses \cite{lancichinetti2009community,yang2016comparative,amira2023survey}.
+Among these methods, Louvain \cite{blondel2008fast} is the most popular one due to its high efficiency and scalability, as shown in some comparative analyses \cite{yang2016comparative,amira2023survey}.
 Leiden~\cite{traag2019louvain} improves upon Louvain by resolving the problem of disconnected communities, yielding higher-quality results with comparable runtime.
-Other modularity heuristics \cite{newman2004fast,newman2006modularity,clauset2004finding} or incorporate simulated annealing \cite{kirkpatrick1983optimization,boettcher2002optimization}, spectral techniques \cite{newman2013spectral}, and evolutionary strategies \cite{liu2019evolutionary,li2016multi}.
-Further refinements explore multi-resolution \cite{sobolevsky2014general}, robust optimization \cite{ana2003robust}, normalized modularity \cite{mcdaid2011normalized}, and clustering cost frameworks \cite{kannan2004clusterings}.
-Recent neural approaches have integrated modularity objectives into deep learning models \cite{cai2020edge, zhang2020commdgi,yang2016modularity,bhatia2018dfuzzy,xie2018community}, enhancing representation learning for CD.
+Other methods employ different modularity heuristics \cite{newman2006modularity}, incorporate simulated annealing \cite{kirkpatrick1983optimization}, spectral techniques \cite{newman2013spectral}, or evolutionary strategies \cite{liu2019evolutionary}.
+Recent neural approaches have integrated modularity objectives into deep learning models \cite{zhang2020commdgi,yang2016modularity,xie2018community}, enhancing representation learning for CD.

 Besides, some recent works have studied how to incrementally maintain modularity-based communities when the graph is changed.
 Aynaud et al. \cite{aynaud2010static} proposed one of the earliest approaches by reusing previous community assignments to warm-start the Louvain algorithm.
-Subsequent works extended this idea to both Louvain \cite{chong2013incremental,nguyen2011adaptive,shang2014real,shang2016targeted,meng2016novel,cordeiro2016dynamic,zarayeneh2021delta,sahu2024df} and Leiden \cite{sahu2024starting}, incorporating mechanisms such as edge-based impact screening or localized modularity updates.
-Nevertheless, the existing algorithms of maintaining Leiden communities lack in-depth theoretical analysis, and their practical efficiency is poor.
-Other methods based on modularity, including extensions to spectral clustering \cite{chi2009evolutionary}, multi-step CD \cite{aynaud2011multi}, and label propagation-based methods \cite{xie2011slpa,xie2013labelrank,xie2013labelrankt,nguyen2011overlapping} have been studied on dynamic graphs.
+Subsequent works extended this idea to both Louvain \cite{zhuang2019dynamo,zarayeneh2021delta,sahu2024df} and Leiden \cite{sahu2024starting}, incorporating mechanisms such as edge-based impact screening or localized modularity updates.
+Nevertheless, the existing algorithms for maintaining Leiden communities lack in-depth theoretical analysis, and their practical efficiency is poor.
+Other methods based on modularity, including extensions to spectral clustering \cite{chi2009evolutionary}, multi-step CD \cite{aynaud2011multi}, and label propagation-based methods \cite{xie2013labelrankt} have been studied on dynamic graphs.